astro/microvm.nix/doc/src/interfaces.md

 Some Hypervisors may be able to automatically create these interfaces when running as root, which we advise against.
-Instead, create the interfaces before starting a microvm:
+Instead, create the interfaces before starting a MicroVM:

 ```bash
 sudo ip tuntap add $IFACE_NAME mode tap user $USER